 Coagulation disorders History of i) excessive menstrual bleeding since menarche, or ii) one of the following—postpartum haemorrhage, surgery-related bleeding, or bleeding associated with dental work, or iii) two or more of the following— bruising greater than 5 cm once or twice a month, epistaxis once or twice a month, frequent gum bleeding, family history of bleeding symptoms (21).
+The presence of a significant clinical history, together with abnormalities in investigation results (Table 2), will warrant a referral to haematology colleagues.

 Explore related symptoms

-Pelvic pain and/or pressure symptoms
+Pelvic pain and/or pressure symptoms (Pressure and bladder symptoms may suggest the presence of a pelvic mass)

 Mood changes